WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	programs will not run properly if they enounter a premature stop codon.

+	Terminal stop codons will be replaced, while sequences with internal stop codons will have their gene id, as well sequence name and location of the first occuring stop codon, recorded in the internalStops.txt file.

 	python 05_ReplaceStopCodonsOnDir.py <number of species> \
 		<path to inut and output directories>